junxit/us-congress-bills-111/metadata.md

 - 2010-03-18 — Ms. Bordallo moved to suspend the rules and pass the bill.
 - 2010-03-18 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1613-1614)
 - 2010-03-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1613-1614)
+- 2010-03-19 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.